-The Company attaches great importance to doing business in accordance with generally recognised ethical standards and considers any cases of bribery and corruption by its employees unacceptable.
-For this purpose, the following local regulations have been approved and applied at the Company:
+The Company attaches great importance to doing business in accordance with generally recognized ethical standards and considers any cases of bribery and corruption by its employees unacceptable.

 In accordance with the anti-corruption laws, all PhosAgro Group enterprises:

-Our training programme contains information on compliance risks associated with certain duties of employees, as well as the instructions on how to behave in situations of concern, including giving and receiving gifts, entertainment, and hospitality expenses.
+The company continuously upgrades the qualifications of employees in anti-corruption programs to minimize the risks of staff involvement in corrupt practices.
+A system of effective training has been created, aimed at preventing corruption manifestations of all forms and types, at eliminating possible harm and mitigating the consequences of corruption intervention.
+Our training program contains information on compliance risks associated with certain duties of employees, as well as the instructions on how to behave in situations of concern, including giving and receiving gifts, entertainment, and hospitality expenses.

 One of the primary target audiences for this type of training are employees dealing with third parties.

 In order to inform employees and counterparties about the anti-corruption standards adopted by the Company, the relevant documents are posted:

 on the internal portal in the Combating Fraud, Corruption and Conflicts of Interest section;

 on the official PhosAgro website in the Anti-Corruption section.

 The annual training of employees of the Economic Security Directorate is carried out in specialized training centers with the involvement of third party consultants.